WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Updated: Plugin has been migrated to use Constant Contact API version 3.0.
+This will require new authentication workflow.
+* Updated

 = 1.14.0 =
 * Fixed: Issues around email submissions with "some+value@email.com" based addresses.
 * Fixed: Compatibility with Elementor Widget registration